ACCESS-NRI/CMIP7-Input/CMIP7/esm1p6/spinup/atmosphere/land/generate_restart_from_vegetation_distribution/README.md

 The vegetation specific variables, primarily the nutrient pools.
 These variables should remain distinct across tiles.
 The fill process is as follows:

-1. Identified valid vegetation type mappings from the old vegetation types to the new.
-For most vegetation types, this is a 1-to-1 relationship i.e. only vegetation type 1 is valid for filling vegetation type 2, type 2 is valid for type 2 etc. For instances of new vegetation types being added, it is possible to map existing types to the new type, so that new types get an average of the types that were mapped to it.
+1. Identify valid vegetation type mappings from the old vegetation types to the new.
+For most vegetation types, this is a 1-to-1 relationship i.e. only vegetation type 1 is valid for filling vegetation type 1, type 2 is valid for type 2 etc. For instances of new vegetation types being added, it is possible to map existing types to the new type, so that new types get an average of the types that were mapped to it.
 For example, in ESM1.6, C4 grasses (type 10) were added as a vegetation type, which was not included in ACCESS-ESM1.5.
 Vegetation types 6, 7 and 9 were considered valid vegetation types to fill the C4 grasses.

 Following steps are applied at every tile on all land grid cell: